dnaforge/dnaforge/docs/user-guide/README.md

 #### Additional Parameters
 * Routing Parameters
     + **Minimis steric zones at nodes** Bring cylinders as close to the node as possible.
 Otherwise keeps each cylinder equally distant from the node.
+    + **Random Route** Route the RNA strand around a random spanning tree and place the strand gap at the longest duplex.
+    + **Co-Transcriptional Route** Route the RNA strand around a depth-first spanning tree and place the strand gap at the first edge of the route.
+This procedure optimises the kissing loop locations for co-transcriptional folding.

 * Strand Parameters
     + **Min Spacer Nucleotides** Minimum number of spacer nucleotides generated between each stem segment.